 Brentuximab Vedotin (bren-TUX-i-mab ve-DOE-tin)

-Treats Hodgkin's lymphoma (HL) and systemic anaplastic large cell lymphoma (sALCL).
+Treats cancer, including Hodgkin lymphoma and systemic anaplastic large cell lymphoma (sALCL).

 When This Medicine Should Not Be Used

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.
 It is usually given every 3 weeks.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - Missed dose: Call your doctor or pharmacist for instructions.